 - Worse, this all comes immediately after Goofy brushes off Pete's remark about the possibility of Max falling in with a gang.
 When Mazur says Max was dressed "as a gang member," Goofy visibly panics at not only the possibility that his son may not be the person he thought he was but that Pete was right to tell him to be worried.

 - What makes this especially palpable is that there's absolutely no exaggeration.
 Goofy doesn't sweat or bite his nails or even raise his voice, rather his eyes start darting around and he starts breathing heavily trying to comprehend that his worst fear is coming true.

-- The movie relies very much on dark humor.
+- For such a light, feel-good film, it has a surprising amount of Black Comedy.
 During the beginning of the road trip and the musical number the viewer can see among others singing: a prisoner which reminds Goofy of the whole chair thing, a man in a car trunk obviously implied to get the "cement shoes" execution method and a rotting, green Goofy-like corpse in a hearse who turns out to be the soul of the party and does a Prospector dance at the end.
-Seeing the face of a known cartoon character decaying is more disturbing for many people than adult zombie stuff.
+For some people, zombie Goofy is a lot scarier than a normal human zombie.

 - There's a creepy little girl◊ frequently seen at Lester's Possum Park with big intense eyes, stringy pigtails and an unsettling grin with missing baby teeth.
 Even Max is freaked out.